Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act1/01_02_The_Seagulls_Descend.md

 ## Read-Aloud: Opening

 Success!
 You've secured the catch—crates of fresh lobsters, claws snapping indignantly, seawater dripping between the slats.
 Sappho and Jewels slip away early with the choicest hauls, exchanging a private look before they disappear into the gathering twilight.
 "We'll take these to the feast site," Sappho calls back, her tail wagging.
 "You all did great!"
-The rest of the allied dogs and lynx mill about, helping to organize the remaining catch, everyone still chattering in the shared language the Speaking Stone provides.
+The rest of the allied dogs and lynx mill about, helping to organize the remaining catch, everyone still chattering together as the work winds down.

 But then the sky darkens—not with night, but with wings.